Close Menu

 HBO Max’s full rollout in Europe had been delayed due to Sky’s exclusive rights, which positioned the pay‑TV operator as the “home of HBO” in the UK, Ireland, Germany, Austria, Switzerland, Liechtenstein and Italy.
 As a result, the service first launched in markets outside of Sky’s footprint, including France, The Netherlands, Poland, Spain, and across the Nordic and Baltic regions.

-In October, Warner Bros Discovery issued a press release that all but confirmed in the footnotes that HBO Max would be available in time for the Winter Olympics in Germany, Italy and Switzerland.
+In October, Warner Bros Discovery (WBD) issued a press release that all but confirmed in the footnotes that HBO Max would be available in time for the Winter Olympics in Germany, Italy and Switzerland.
 At the same time, the release suggested UK and Irish viewers would continue to stream full Winter Olympic coverage via Discovery+ only.

 The 2026 Winter Olympics, hosted in Italy, run from 6–22 February.